Dheuster/AFT-FO4Edition/readme.txt

        .pex files in your Fallout 4/Data/Scripts directory.
 Some mods don't properly use BSA archives.
 When a PEX file is in your Fallout 4 directory, it can override any mods you have installed regardless of mod priority.

   4) AFT Activator acts like NPC is not under target hair when activated.

-     As long as AFT Activator is working on SOMEONE, then it is safe to say this behavior is by design.
+     As long as AFT Activator is working on SOMEONE, then it is safe to say AFT is installed correctly.

+    In most cases, this behavior is by design.
 For example, if you are in Combat and you try to to use AFT on a companion, it will act like they are not there.
 There are also cases of NPCs that are marked as non-manageable by AFT because they are essential to the plot.

+     Edge Cases include:

+     - NPC is marked as Ghost.
+Activator wont work when IsGhost returns true.
+       A vanilla bug would cause Followers to get marked as Ghost when exiting a vertibird.
+So use console to check the Ghost status.

+    - If NPC is in a scene, AFT will not allow force import.

+       This sometimes occures when meeting travelers who aren't moving or are having a discussion.

+     - If NPC is Red, then they are hostile.
+AFT will not allow force import.

   5) AFT does not initialize.